kmlprtsng/node-react-fullstack/server/readme.md

 ## 78. Testing Fetch User
 `export default connect(null, actions)(App);` from the App.js and this will assign the actions onto `this.props`.

+## 80. AuthReducer return value
+Action dispatched need to be picked up by the AuthReducer.

+If getting current user and it took long time then the header may login button which is not what we want.
+Display spinny circle.
+Auth reducer should return null if we don't know if the user is logged in or not.